Wednesday, December 12, 2018

 D. 16 Apr 1708 in Montreal, New France

-During the late 17th century, Montreal was a center of the fur trade business, and Pierre Perthuis seized the opportunity to make a living there as a merchant and supplier.
+During the late 17th century, Montreal was a center of the fur trade business, and Pierre Perthuis dit Lalime seized upon the opportunity to make a living there as a merchant and supplier.
 He was born on February 18, 1645 to Sylvain Perthuis and Mathurine Racicot in Amboise, Touraine, France.
-It’s known that Pierre had at least one older brother and one younger sister, and that his father was a merchant.
+It’s known that Pierre had at least one older brother and one younger sister, and that his father was a merchant, which perhaps rubbed off him a bit.

 Soon after their arrival, Pierre’s company was sent into Iroquois country where the soldiers constructed a wooden palisade called Fort Sainte-Therese, one of three such forts along the Richeleau River.
 Then they went to Montreal, and were based there until the soldiers’ terms of service were up in 1668.
 Many chose to return to France, but Pierre and others decided to stay.
 On December 10th, he married Claude Damise, one of the Filles du Roi who had arrived that year.
 The couple settled in Montreal, and Pierre became a fur trading merchant.